Compare symptoms here. Check your own plant in the app.

 If you are looking for a plant disease diagnosis app, the key question is not only "can it scan a leaf?" but "does it help me decide what to do next?"

-GospodApp is built for that second question too: diagnosis, follow-up help, saved history, and practical reading in one flow.
+GospodApp is built for that second question too: diagnosis, follow-up help, saved history, and practical reading in one place.

-Compare symptoms Care remindersReminder value is much higher when it stays connected to the same plant history and the last problem you already worked through.
+Compare likely causes Care remindersReminder value is much higher when it stays connected to the same plant history and the last problem you already worked through.

-That is why GospodApp treats reminders and daily guidance as part of one care loop, not a separate checklist wall.
+That is why GospodApp keeps reminders and daily guidance close to the same plant history, not in a separate checklist wall.

-Compare symptoms Tomato diagnosisTomatoes show many problems through leaves and fruit first, but the right next move depends on whether the issue is stress, watering, deficiency, or disease pressure.
+Compare likely causes Tomato diagnosisTomatoes show many problems through leaves and fruit first, but the right next move depends on whether the issue is stress, watering, deficiency, or disease pressure.

-Compare symptoms Garden diagnosisOutdoor plants do not fail for one single reason.
+Compare likely causes Plant diagnosisOutdoor plants do not fail for one single reason.
 Weather, water, pests, disease pressure, and season timing all overlap.

-Compare symptoms Ask about my plantPeople do not always start with a formal diagnosis.
+Compare likely causes Ask about my plantPeople do not always start with a formal diagnosis.
 Sometimes the real need is simpler: "What is wrong with my plant, and what should I do next?"

 This page exists for that exact intent.
 Start with the plant you have, not with perfect terminology.